Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Bpy_Struct/BlendData.md

 Returns a mapping of all ID data-blocks in current bpy.data to a set of all datablocks using them.

-For list of valid set members for key_types & value_types, see: bpy.types.KeyingSetPath.id_type.
+For list of valid set members for key_types & value_types, see:bpy.types.KeyingSetPath.id_type.

 参数：

-subset (sequence) 。 When passed, only these data-blocks and their users will be included as keys/values in the map.
+subset (sequence) 。 When passed, only these data-blocks and their users willbe included as keys/values in the map.

 key_types (set of strings) 。 Filter the keys mapped by ID types.